 4. Reducing the number of resources: Eliminate unnecessary resources, such as third-party libraries or large images, to reduce the overall size of the page.

-Also see best web development tools
+Also, see the best web development tools.

 Conclusion